EXPLAINED: The Truth About Critical Race (CRT) Theory and How It Shows Up in Your Child’s Classroom

 Where did critical race theory originate?

 Critical race theory traces the legacy of racism in America through slavery, the Civil Rights Movement, and even the Black Lives Matter movement of today.
 At its roots, CRT draws from the work of notable Black scholars and activists like Sojourner Truth, W.E.B.
-Dubois and Dr. Martin Luther King Jr. In its current form, CRT developed in the late 1970s, when “the civil rights movement of the 1960s had stalled, and many of its gains were being rolled back.”
+Dubois, and Dr. Martin Luther King Jr. CRT developed into its current form in the late 1970s, when “the civil rights movement of the 1960s had stalled, and many of its gains were being rolled back.”

 Many, many scholars have contributed to the extensive body of work that makes up the academic movement, but people frequently name Kimberlé Crenshaw and Richard Delgado as founders and important contributors, as well as renowned legal scholar Derrick Bell